digi-mark-rakesh/INFO7374DigitalMarketingAnalytics/README.md

 7. RAM

 * Cleaning Datasets: "Replace Text or Pattern" transformation using Trifacta was used to free the data from white spaces and special characters like ' " ', hence cleaning the dataset.
 Also all the string were converted to Uppercase again using trifacta.

+## Dashboads

+Once the Data is clean with all the Exploratory Data Analysis done using Pandas, XSV and Trifacta, following steps are performed on Salesforce Einstein Analytics:

+1. Create a new app

+2. Create a new dataset inside the app and upload the .csv file after changing the column "Price_in_USD" to Measure

+3. Create a dashboards inside the same app

+* For our dataset, all the columns except "Price_in_USD" are dimensions.

+* The dashboard will most likely be used by the E-Commerce website to look at the various ranges of products being sold by them to create new business strategies.
+Also the manufacturers of the laptops can also look into this to get an estimate of where they stand in the competition.

+* There are various values that are being generated, such as:

+1. The visualisation shows the number of laptops on sale in the eCommerce Site by a distinct company.
+2. The dashboard can be used to infer which CPU + GPU brand is the most popular combination chosen by the brands.
+3. The range of price of laptops offered by different brands of laptops